nmalitsky/lesson10/README.md

 Support CRUD

 Only one phone to person

-Remove and update by id (hidden in UI).
+Delete and Update by id (hidden in UI).